mariano/li3_gearman/README.md

 ```

 Ok we are now ready to start the daemon.
 For the purpose of testing (Gearman
-0.26 has currently some issues when running in non blocking mode on x86_64
+0.26 has currently [some issues] [gearman-bug-800177] when running in non
-architectures) I'll run this in blocking mode.
-Since we also want some output,
+]locking mode on x86_64 architectures) I'll run this in blocking mode.
+Since we
-we'll ask the daemon to be verbose.
-Standing in your lithium core directory,
+also want some output, we'll ask the daemon to be verbose.
+Standing in your
-run:
+lithium core directory, run:

 ```bash
 $ li3 gearmand start --verbose --blocking